mhaugrud/msumcspy/_sources/GeneralIntro/ATypicalFirstProgram.rst

     print("Hello, World!")

 The quotation marks in the program mark the beginning and end of the value.
 They don't appear in the result.

+.. admonition:: Do this ...

+   Modify the activecode program shown above.
+Change **World** to your full name, then run it.

 Some people judge the quality of a programming language by the simplicity of the Hello, World! program.
 By this standard, Python does about as well as